 - Your divorce decree or your spouse's death certificate

 - If you are planning on naming a pension beneficiary other than a spouse, we will need their birth certificate and social security card

 - If you are considering electing Option C, we will need a copy of your social security estimate of earnings.

-- A voided check (if you are considering direct deposit)
+- A voided check or direct-deposit authorization form from your bank (if you are considering direct deposit)